 As much as we may like it to be, life—and relationships—doesn’t happen in a step by step, orderly fashion.
 But this isn’t always a bad thing!
 Life isn’t a book, which means you don’t have to wait until one chapter ends before beginning another.

 This means you don’t have to put your life on hold waiting for closure.
 Don’t fall into the trap of putting off living your life waiting to heal and get over your relationship.

 Invest your energy into your life.
 Look ahead and plan to move onto better things.
 Make your plans and goals into actionable steps.

-Take a look at where you're living, what you're doing, where you're working, and see if this is what you really want in life.
-It may be that you find that you're actually really happy where you are, but you also might find that you want to make some changes.
+Take a look at where you're living, what you're doing, where you're working, and see if this is what you want in life.
+It may be that you find that you're happy where you are, but you also might find that you want to make some changes.